kidsoncomputers/documentation/uganda/2019/software-package-installation.md

 ## Software Package Installation

+This may take several hours, depending on Internet connection speed

 * Install Raspbian first
 * Connect to WiFi
 * Open a terminal and run the following: